Tuesday, August 16, 2022

 1. Example: damage to someone’s reputation due to false sexual harassment allegations.

-Each state in the United States of America, have their own version of the anti-defamation statute.
-As such each interpretation for defamation naturally varies.
-Now, let us look at some case laws as example.
+Each state in the United States of America has its own version of the anti-defamation statute.
+As such, each interpretation of defamation naturally varies.
+Now, let us look at some case laws as examples.

 Case Laws: